-In Search Engine Optimization, any major action starts with comprehensive analysis.
+In Search Engine Optimization, any major action starts with a comprehensive analysis.
 Here is a list of elements you need to bear in mind before redirecting a page:

 - Look for the incoming links to the page, both internal (from the same website) and external (from other websites).
-You want to point the internal ones to the newer page and to update the external incoming links to maintain the site authority.
+You want to point the internal ones to the newer page and update the external incoming links to maintain the site authority.

-- Check the canonicals You don’t want to point to a page that’s being redirected.
+- Check the canonicals.
+You don’t want to point to a page that’s being redirected.
 Readjust this HTML tag on the pages that have a canonical pointing to this page.

 - Redo the XML Sitemaps and upload the new list to Google Search Console.

-Remember that FandangoSEO can help you speed up this whole process by assisting you during the analysis, testing of new pages and generating XML sitemaps.
+Remember that FandangoSEO can help you speed up this whole process by assisting you during the analysis, testing of new pages, and generating XML sitemaps.

-How do I redirect a website
+How do I redirect a website?

 Apart from following the previous guide, don’t forget to use these tips to redirect a website: